apperia-de/goroutine/README.md

-# go-routine
+# goroutine

-A go routine wrapper for an easy approach on panic recovering by default within goroutines.
+A goroutine wrapper for creating and running panic safe goroutines.

 The purpose of this package is to provide a simple wrapper function for goroutines, which automatically handles panics in goroutines.
 Starting a new goroutine without taking care of recovering from a possible panic in that goroutine itself could crash the whole application.

 The `Go` function runs an arbitrary function *fn* in a separate goroutine, which handles the recovering from panic within that goroutine.

-### Usage
+## Usage (with dot import)

 Instead of running

 ```
 go func(s string) {
    panic(s)